 Pert Pastry Tarts

-Dear Never Cook Naked Guys: How can I get my fluted piecrusts and pastry for tarts to maintain their pert shape during baking?—Shrinking Violet
+Dear Never Cook Naked Guys: How can I get my fluted piecrusts and pastry for tarts to maintain their pert shape and not shrink during baking?—Shrinking Violet

 Dear Shrinking: We hear your pain.
 We, too, have seen that water can shrivel the best of intentions.
 A dip in the pool after dinner and the night’s ruined.
 Once we were at this jazzy little hotel when….